Hong Kong's Cathay Pacific warns against protest outside its premises

 Carrie Lam, Hong Kong’s embattled leader, has not ruled out the possibility her administration could invoke emergency powers to quell the protests.
 She said in a news briefing on Tuesday that violence was becoming more serious but was confident the government could handle the crisis itself.

-Imposing the Emergency Regulations Ordinance would give Lam wide-ranging powers - from changing laws, authorizing arrests, detentions and deportations, to censoring the media - according to legislation on the government’s website.
+Imposing the Emergency Regulations Ordinance would give Lam wide-ranging powers - from changing laws, authorising arrests, detentions and deportations, to censoring the media - according to legislation on the government’s website.

 Hong Kong billionaire Michael Kadoorie, the chairman of power company CLP Holdings and Hong Kong and Shanghai Hotels Limited, urged a peaceful resolution to the crisis in a full-page newspaper advertisement published in the South China Morning Post newspaper on Wednesday.